starnowski/posmulten/README.md

 ```

 ### How to start using builder
-Main public component for the library is DefaultSharedSchemaContextBuilder that produce all required DDL statements based on passed criteria.
+The library's main public component is DefaultSharedSchemaContextBuilder, which produces all required DDL statements based on passed criteria.
 For example:

 ```java